 A representative of the Iron Bank of Braavos, with whom Stannis negotiates for a loan to fund his efforts against his enemies.

-- Adaptational Attractiveness: Lacks his book counterpart's more distinctive features, such as a multi-tiered Nice Hat and a waist-length skinny beard, and instead is played as more conventionally attractive by the quite handsome Mark Gatiss.
+- Adaptational Attractiveness: Lacks his book counterpart's more distinctive features, such as a multi-tiered hat and a waist-length skinny beard, and instead is played as more conventionally attractive by the quite handsome Mark Gatiss.

 - Adaptational Badass: He seemed to possess a lot more authority than in the book.
 In the book, he had to seek out Stannis and show him every respect when they were making a deal.
 Here, he threw Stealth Insult in Stannis's face without fear because he knew very well how much higher his bargaining position was compared to Stannis', though it also helped that the deal-making was moved in the show to an Iron Bank meeting hall.